civican/legisinfo/42-1/bills/C-68/bill_text.md

 ### Section 38

-      **(1)** The Minister may designate persons or classes of persons as inspectors for the purposes of the administration and enforcement of this Act **and may limit in any manner he or she considers appropriate the powers that an inspector may exercise under this Act**.
+      **(1)** The Minister may designate persons or classes of persons as inspectors for the purposes of the administration and enforcement of this Act and may limit in any manner he or she considers appropriate the powers that an inspector may exercise under this Act.

   **(2)** Subparagraph 38(3)(b)(i) of the Act is replaced by the following:

-    **the death of** fish,
+    the death of fish,

     the harmful alteration, disruption or destruction of fish habitat, or

   **(3)** The portion of subsection 38(4) of the Act before paragraph (a) is replaced by the following:

-    **(4)** Every person shall without delay notify an inspector, a fishery officer, **a fishery guardian** or **an** authority prescribed by the regulations of an occurrence that results in serious harm to fish that are part of a commercial, recreational or **Indigenous** fishery, or to fish that support such a fishery, that is not authorized under this Act, or of a serious and imminent danger of such an occurrence, if the person at any material time
+    **(4)** Every person shall without delay notify an inspector, a fishery officer, a fishery guardian or an authority prescribed by the regulations of an occurrence that results in serious harm to fish that are part of a commercial, recreational or Indigenous fishery, or to fish that support such a fishery, that is not authorized under this Act, or of a serious and imminent danger of such an occurrence, if the person at any material time

   **(4)** The portion of subsection 38(4) of the Act before paragraph (a) is replaced by the following: